bitcookies/winrar-keygen/README.md

 ### 3.1 Prerequisites

-1. Please make sure that you have __Visual Studio 2019__ or the higher.
-Because this is a VS2019 project.
+1. Please make sure that you have **Visual Studio 2022**.
+Because this is a VS2022 project.
+If you are still using Visual Studio 2019, you can find projects for VS2019 in the [vs2019](https://github.com/bitcookies/winrar-keygen/tree/vs2019) branch.

 2. Please make sure you have installed `vcpkg` and the following libraries: